ullenius/skandinav/README.md

 # skandinav
 Filter utility.
-Removes unwanted non-space UTF-8 characters from yaml, JSON and other text-files.
+Removes unwanted UTF-8 characters from yaml, JSON and other text-files.

 * Allows ASCII and Swedish UTF-8 characters (ÅÄÖ åäö)